epikkoder/RonaldsNotes/C#/Debugging.md

 Pressing `Ctrl + F10` does "Run to cursor", where the app runs and stops at the line of code where you did the command.

 You can drag the arrow up the code where it's currently stopped to run the previous code.
 (You need to be careful when doing this, as "this may have unintended consequences.")

+## Common Debugging Traps
+- Don't guess or try random things in code
+- Don't assume the problem is trivial
+- Don't code for "special cases"
+- Don't debug by superstition